prebid/prebid-server-java/docs/application-settings.md

     - "enforce": if a bidder returns a creative that's larger in height or width than any of the allowed sizes, reject the bid and log an operational warning.
 - `auction.events.enabled` - enables events for account if true
-- `privacy.enforce-ccpa` - enforces ccpa if true.
-Has higher priority than configuration in application.yaml.
 - `privacy.gdpr.enabled` - enables gdpr verifications if true.
 Has higher priority than configuration in application.yaml.
 - `privacy.gdpr.integration-enabled.web` - overrides `privacy.gdpr.enabled` property behaviour for web requests type.